bitwes/Gut/README.md

 	gut.assert_eq(my_object.some_property, 'some value', 'After waiting 5 seconds, this property should be set') end_test()
 ```
+Sometimes it's also helpful to just watch things play out.
+Yield is great for that, you just create a couple objects, set them to interact and then yield.
+You can leave the yields in or take them out if your test passes without them.
+You can also use the `pause_before_teardown` method that will pause test execution before it runs `teardown` and moves onto the next test.
+This keeps the game loop running after the test has finished and you can see what everything looks like.

+### How Yielding and Gut Works
+For those that are interested, Gut is able to detect when a test has called yield because the method returns a special class back.
+Gut itself will then `yield` to an internal timer and check to see if `end_test` has been called every second, if not it waits again.
+It continues to do this until `end_test` has been called.

+If you only yielded using `yield_for` then Gut would always know when to resume the test and could handle it itself.
+You can yield to anything though and Gut cannot tell the difference.
+Also, when you yield to something else Gut has no way of knowing when the method has continued so you have to tell it when you are done so it will stop waiting.
+One side effect of this is that if you `yield` multiple times in the same test, Gut can't tell.
+It continues to wait from the first yield and you won't see any additional "yield detected" outputs in the GUI or console.

+The `yield_for()` method and `YIELD` constant are some syntax sugar built into the `Test` object.  `yield` takes in an object and a signal.
+The `yield_for` method kicks off a timer inside Gut that will run for however many seconds you passed in.
+It also returns the Gut object so that `yield` has an object to yield to.
+The `YIELD` constant contains the name of the signal that Gut emits when the timer finishes.

 #  <a name="command_line"> Running Gut from the Command Line
 Also supplied in this repo is the gut_cmdln.gd script that can be run from the command line so that you don't have to create a scene to run your tests.
 One of the main reasons to use this approach instead of going through the editor is that you get to see error messages generated by Godot in the context of your running tests.
 You also see any `print` statements you put in  your code in the context of all the Gut generated output.
 It's a bit quicker to get started and is a bit cooler if I do say so.
 The biggest downside is that debugging your code/tests is a little more difficult since you won't be able to interact with the editor when something blows up.

-To run the command line tool, place gut.gd and gut_cmdln.gd in the scripts directory at the root of your project (if that doesn't work for you, you can put it anywhere else but you have to use the -gutloc option to tell it where it is).
 From the command line, at the root of your project, use the following command to run the script.
 Use the options below to run tests.
-	`godot -d -s scirpts/gut_cmdln.gd`
+	`godot -d -s test/gut/gut_cmdln.gd`

-The -d option tells godot to run in debug mode which is helpful.
-The -s option tells godot to run a script.
+The -d option tells Godot to run in debug mode which is helpful.
+The -s option tells Godot to run a script.

 ### Options
 _Output from the command line help (-gh)_